jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_databases.md

 The ID of the database.

-<note type="note">To view the session details of a transaction, right-click a transaction in the grid and select **Session Details**.
-The session details for the selected transaction are displayed in the Session Details page of the SQL Activity drilldown.</note>
+{% include note.html content="To view the session details of a transaction, right-click a transaction in the grid and select **Session Details**.
+The session details for the selected transaction are displayed in the Session Details page of the SQL Activity drilldown." %}

 ## Backup Status